italia/spid-cie-oidc-docs/docs/en/token_endpoint.rst

 Refresh Token
 +++++++++++++

-The *Refresh Token* is a signed JWT that MAY be issued by the OP and MAY be used to obtain a new *Access Token* that enables the RP to access the UserInfo endpoint without direct user interaction.
+The *Refresh Token* is a signed JWT that MAY be issued by the OP and MAY be used to obtain a new *Access Token* that enables the RP to access the UserInfo endpoint without requiring any direct user interaction.

 The *Refresh Token* MUST be a signed JWT containing at least the following parameters.